-Green offices increase well-being, improve air quality, and promote productivity – this is now well established.
-But how do you actually bring plants into the company permanently?
-Should companies buy or rent plants?
+Green offices increase well-being, improve air quality, and promote productivity – this is now well proven.
+But how do you actually bring plants permanently into the company?
+Should companies buy or rent office plants?
 What is more sustainable, cheaper, or more practical?

-In this article, we compare both models – and show who benefits most from plant rental.
+In this article, we compare both models – and show who benefits most from renting plants.

 Buying plants – classic, but maintenance-intensive

-Buying plants is usually the first impulse: You choose suitable plants, buy them, and place them in the office.
+Buying plants is usually the first impulse: You select suitable plants, buy them, and place them in the office.
 Sounds simple – but it also has its pitfalls.

 Advantages